collective/collective.revisionmanager/README.rst

 .. image:: https://img.shields.io/coveralls/collective/collective.revisionmanager/master.svg
     :target: https://coveralls.io/r/collective/collective.revisionmanager

 collective.revisionmanager is a Plone add-on that lets you manage Products.CMFEditions histories.
-It can be used with Plone 5.0 and Plone 4.3.
+It can be used with Plone 6.0, 5.2, 5.1, 5.0 (untested) and Plone 4.3.
 You will need Products.CMFEditions version >= 2.2.16.
+This is available by default in the latest bugfix releases of all supported Plone versions.

 Features
 --------